summer-boythink/summer-boythink/README.md

 - 📫 How to reach me: tangqihangzhang@163.com
 - ⚡ Fun fact: reading

-I am hoping to find a job using golang
+I am looking for a job using golang